aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Labs/M07-Unit 6 Create an Azure private endpoint using Azure PowerShell.md

 ## Task 4: Create a Private Endpoint

+In this task, you will create a Private Endpoint to securely connect to the Azure Web App using Azure Private Link.
+You'll also configure the private endpoint connection to the web app and adjust the necessary network policies for the virtual network.

 In this section, you'll create the Private Endpoint and connection using:

 - New-AzPrivateLinkServiceConnection